eclipsevortex/SubVortex/README.md

 ## Installation

-### Before you proceed

-Before you proceed with the installation of the subnet, note the following:

-- Use these instructions to run your subnet locally for your development and testing, or on Bittensor testnet or on Bittensor mainnet.
-- **IMPORTANT**: We **strongly recommend** that you first run your subnet locally and complete your development and testing before running the subnet on Bittensor testnet.
-Furthermore, make sure that you next run your subnet on Bittensor testnet before running it on the Bittensor mainnet.
-- You can run your subnet either as a subnet owner, or as a subnet validator or as a subnet miner.
-- **IMPORTANT:** Make sure you are aware of the minimum compute requirements for your subnet.
-See the [Minimum compute YAML configuration](./min_compute.yml).
-- Note that installation instructions differ based on your situation: For example, installing for local development and testing will require a few additional steps compared to installing for testnet.
-Similarly, installation instructions differ for a subnet owner vs a validator or a miner.

 ### Install SubVortex

 In order to run miner, validator or use some scripts that make your experience easier, you have to install the subnet SubVortex by following the steps.